mattcasters/pentaho-pdi-dataset/README.md

 # pentaho-pdi-dataset

-This is a set of PDI plugins to more easily work with data sets and do test driven development (TDD).
+This is a set of PDI plugins to more easily work with data sets.
-We also want to provide unit testing capabilities through input data sets and golden data sets.
+We also want to provide Test Driven Development (TDD) capabilities through unit tests, input data sets and golden data sets.

 # build instructions